Theory and Observation in Science

 Typical responses to this question maintain that the acceptability of theoretical claims depends upon whether they are true (approximately true, probable, or significantly more probable than their competitors) or whether they “save” observable phenomena.
 They then try to explain how observational data argue for or against the possession of one or more of these virtues.

 Truth.
-It's natural to think that computability, range of application, and other things being equal, true theories are better than false ones, good approximations are better than bad ones, and highly probable theoretical claims deserve to take precedence over less probable ones.
+It’s natural to think that computability, range of application, and other things being equal, true theories are better than false ones, good approximations are better than bad ones, and highly probable theoretical claims are better than less probable ones.
 One way to decide whether a theory or a theoretical claim is true, close to the truth, or acceptably probable is to derive predictions from it and use observational data to evaluate them.
 Hypothetico-Deductive (HD) confirmation theorists propose that observational evidence argues for the truth of theories whose deductive consequences it verifies, and against those whose consequences it falsifies (Popper 1959, 32–34).
 But laws and theoretical generalization seldom if ever entail observational predictions unless they are conjoined with one or more auxiliary hypotheses taken from the theory they belong to.
 When the prediction turns to be false, HD has trouble explaining which of the conjuncts is to blame.
 If a theory entails a true prediction, it will continue to do so in conjunction with arbitrarily selected irrelevant claims.
-HD has trouble explaining why the prediction doesn't confirm the irrelevancies along with the theory of interest.
+HD has trouble explaining why the prediction doesn’t confirm the irrelevancies along with the theory of interest.

 Ignoring details, large and small, bootstrapping confirmation theories hold that an observation report confirms a theoretical generalization if an instance of the generalization follows from the observation report conjoined with auxiliary hypotheses from the theory the generalization belongs to.
 Observation counts against a theoretical claim if the conjunction entails a counter-instance.
 Here, as with HD, an observation argues for or against a theoretical claim only on the assumption that the auxiliary hypotheses are true (Glymour 1980, 110–175).